Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Modelling

 \subsubsection{Dependence on the power spectrum slope}

-In order to understand the dependence of the HMF parameters on the power spectrum shape, in Fig.~\ref{fig:model-shape}, we present the $68$ and $95$ percent confidence level contours of the calibration done independently in several simulations assuming a power-law linear power spectrum in an EdS background, i.e., $P_{\rm m}(k)\propto k^{n_{\rm s}}$ and $(\Omega_{\rm m}, \Omega_{\Lambda})=(1,0)$.
+In order to understand the dependence of the HMF parameters on the power spectrum shape, in Fig.~\ref{fig:model-shape}, we present the $68$ and $95$ percent confidence level contours of the calibration carried out independently in several simulations assuming a power-law linear power spectrum in an EdS background, that is, $P_{\rm m}(k)\propto k^{n_{\rm s}}$ and $(\Omega_{\rm m}, \Omega_{\Lambda})=(1,0)$.

 The first interesting result is that, even for self-similar cosmologies, the HMF is not universal against changing the spectral index.
 While the parameters $\{p, q\}$ of Eq.~\eqref{eq:mult} seem to have a linear dependence on $n_{\rm s}$, the parameter $a$ exhibits a non-monotonic dependence with a local minimum around $n_{\rm s} = -1.75$.
-The overall simple and well-behaved dependence of the HMF's parameters on the spectral index over a range of values covering all the relevant regimes for structure formation motivates our approach to select a flexible fitting function that precisely accommodates the HMF shape on a self-similar cosmology.
-At the same time, the non-universality is modeled through the explicit dependence of the HMF parameters on cosmology.
+The overall simple and well-behaved dependence of the parameters of the HMF on the spectral index over a range of values covering all the relevant regimes for structure formation motivates our approach to select a flexible fitting function that precisely accommodates the HMF shape on a self-similar cosmology.
+At the same time, the non-universality is modelled through the explicit dependence of the HMF parameters on cosmology.